eolatuyi/XCP-Learnings/README.md

   ![Example of XCP on CAN Messages TIVA board outputs when exercised](/XCPOnCANOutputSnip.png)

 ## Future work
-### RaspberryPi Board Bring-up Summary
-- [ ] Will contain XCP on TCP/IP server executing on a POSIX-GCC FreeRTOS port (aka a simulation port) running on a Raspbian OS

 ### Improve Testability
 - [ ] Simplify bringup instructions
 - [ ] integrate third party unit/regression testing framework for continuous integration